-In this article, we will show you how to ask for customer feedback by asking the right questions, at the right time.
+However, asking for feedback might seem like a daunting task.
+In this article, we will show you how to receive the customer feedback you desire by asking the right questions, at the right time.

-Customer feedback gives business owners insights into how their customers feel about their services or products.
-Its primary purpose is to help businesses improve, remain competitive, and enhance the customer experience.
+Customer feedback gives you insights into how your customers feel about your services or products.
+Its primary purpose is to help you improve, remain competitive, and enhance the customer experience.

-Basically, customer feedback is a critical review of a business’s services provided through an objective lense.
-This review could come in the form of suggestions to improve performance or cut back on complaints.
-Safe to say, this feedback, aggregated from different sources, represents the voice of the customer.
+Basically, customer feedback is a critical review of your business’s services provided through an objective lens.
+This review could come in the form of suggestions to improve performance or reduce complaints.
+It is safe to say that this feedback, aggregated from different sources, represents the voice of the customer.

 Often, companies request customer feedback but don’t use it.
 The reason is that they haven’t defined the purpose of the feedback before asking for it.